If you can go for a walk around the block, then you can go for a hike. Yes, really.

 When you think about "hiking" you might immediately picture Reese Witherspoon, exhausted, wearing a backpack twice her size, and trekking through the desert in "Wild."
 But that is not the only way to hike!

 Hiking is just about getting yourself outside and immersing yourself in nature.
 It can be as simple as a walk through the forest with friends.
 Hiking along a dirt path helps us feel grounded, refreshed, and fills us with that child-like sense of wonder.

+Hiking can be an easy-going and enjoyable activity for people of all levels of fitness and experience.
 Here are some tips for how to choose a trail:

-Easy - The trail itself is obvious and easy to follow.
+Easy trails - The trail itself is obvious and easy to follow.
 It is uniform, groomed/maintained, relatively flat, and short.

-Strenuous/Advanced - These trails are likely steeper and have more changes in terrain.
+Strenuous/Advanced trails - These trails are likely steeper and have more changes in terrain.
 They cover more remote areas and are usually littered with obstacles like roots and rocks.
 Of course, they are also the longest out of the three.

 Hiking on a trail that is too advanced can cause you problems, like being overtired, getting injured, being unable to finish, and generally not enjoying your hike.
 If you do something within your comfort level, you will enjoy it and want to do it again!
 Eventually, you will grow in experience to tackle those more strenuous hikes.

 You are familiar with the area and the climate and you can easily get home if you want to cut your trip short.
 Something close to a city is likely to be more popular than areas in the deep wilderness.
 These spots are safer for beginners since there are lots of people around.

 Are you looking for incredible scenery?
 Pick a trail with great look-out points and resting spots.
 Do you want to learn about plants and wildlife?
-Go on a nature walk!
+Go on a nature walk.
 Many parks offer guided nature hikes where you can learn from experts about local wildlife.